Katolus/functions/README.md

 <!-- ![Logo]() -->

+**Outstanding items before the first release**:
+- Add the ability to deploy functions in languages other than just Python.

 `functions-cli` is a utility package written in Python.
 It is built to help the developer code, test and deploy FaaS (Function as a Service) resources.